-• He advised that since the water source is in their district, a catchment protection should be done to reduce the adverse effects of tapping water upstream on the people downstream • A catchment protection plan shall be developed and on approval, it will be implementation during project construction and execution. • 10/11/2022 CAO, Madi okollo district • The office of the CAO welcomed the project in the district and pledged to support and work with the Ministry during project implementation • Noted • An inquiry was made about whether the water will be paid for by the users. • The payment that shall be made shall be affordable and it is only meant for operation and maintenance of the water scheme, for the benefit of the entire community.
-The fee shall be decided on by the water user committees • Informed us about the weather which is very bad, the district experiences a lot of dry seasons especially in February. • Noted • Inquiry was made about whether the contractors will employ community members during project execution, for example casual works such as excavation. • The contractor shall come with a number of employees, where as some workers such as casual laborers shall be gotten from the local community, on recommendation by the local leaders, and all casual works such as excavation shall be paid for. • The sub county requested that the terms and conditions of • The ministry shall hold an inception meeting before the project construction
+He advised that since the water source is in their district, a catchment protection should be done to reduce the adverse effects of tapping water upstream on the people downstream protection plan shall be developed and on • 10/11/2022 CAO, Madi okollo district The office of the CAO welcomed the project in the district and pledged to support and work with the Ministry during project implementation Noted An inquiry was made about whether the water will be paid for by the users.
+The payment that shall be made shall be affordable and it is only meant for operation and maintenance of the water scheme, for the benefit of the entire community.
+The fee shall be decided on by the water user committees Informed us about the weather which is very bad, the district experiences a lot of dry seasons especially in February.
+Noted Inquiry was made about whether the contractors will employ community members during project execution, for example casual works such as excavation. come with a number of employees, where as some workers such as casual laborers shall be The sub county requested that the terms and conditions of